Gas station owner to split Mega Millions winnings with workers

 RIVERDALE, New Jersey (WABC) --The owner of the New Jersey gas station that sold the winning $521 million Mega Millions ticket Friday night says he will split his winnings with his 10 employees.

-Riverdale Lukoil South owner Ameer Karass says he also knows who won the jackpot, though he declined to identify that person.
-Karass said he knows virtually every one who comes into the Route 23 station, said the winner is a regular customer.
+Riverdale Lukoil South owner Ameer Krass says he also knows who won the jackpot, though he declined to identify that person.
+Krass said he knows virtually every one who comes into the Route 23 station, said the winner is a regular customer.

 New Jersey Lottery acting executive director John White stressed that the winner has not yet come forward.
 He said the agency does not speculate before the winning ticket is validated.

-But Karass revealed he has seen surveillance video of the purchase that matches the date and time of the winning ticket.
+But Krass revealed he has seen surveillance video of the purchase that matches the date and time of the winning ticket.

-Karass said he will split the $30,000 with his workers, fulfilling a promise he made before he realized the large amount.
+Krass said he will split the $30,000 with his workers, fulfilling a promise he made before he realized the large amount.

 "Each are going to get a bonus," he said, adding he will also donate some to a charity to build a local church.

-While it is the largest jackpot won in state history and it is not unusual for the winner of a large jackpot to get their affairs in order before coming forward.
-Karass asked friends of the winner to give the person "the space they deserve."
+While it is the largest jackpot won in state history and it is not unusual for the winner of a large jackpot to get their affairs in order before coming forward, Krass asked friends of the winner to give the person "the space they deserve."

-Karass considers his station lucky, as it has been the site of several other winning tickets netting hundreds of thousands of dollars.
+Krass considers his station lucky, as it has been the site of several other winning tickets netting hundreds of thousands of dollars.

 The lucky numbers were 59 - 46 - 28 - 11 - 31, Mega Ball 1.
 It is the fourth largest jackpot in the history of the game after no one had matched all six numbers drawn since January.